namiwang/namiwang.github.io/about.md

 <img src="/assets/images/project-yoru-2.png" width=480 alt="project yoru screenshot">

-[Project yoru](https://github.com/project-yoru) is a set of projects to build cross-platform visual novel games from assets and scripts.
+[Project yoru](https://github.com/project-yoru) is a set of projects to build cross-platform visual novel games from only assets and scripts, without coding.

 To build this project, I was using `polymer`, lots of `gulp` scripts, `phonegap build`, which are all (basically) dead by now \:\|

 # tiny projects

 - [icons.land](https://icons.land): to search icons from different packs like font-awesome, ionicons, etc.
-- [streaming guide](https://streaming-guide.github.io): decide which streaming service (nf, hulu, disney+) should I subscribe to
+- [streaming guide](https://streaming-guide.github.io): help me decide which streaming service (nf, hulu, disney+) should I subscribe to
 - [wiki flutter](https://github.com/namiwang/wiki-flutter): a wikipedia client in flutter

 # utility libs